 As the number of Facebook users drops in the wake of the #deletefacebook meme, along with a plunge in the value of shares in the company that has dominated social media for more than a decade, it’s time to re-evaluate online networking and come up with a more sustainable model.

-Facebook has been a great platform – for getting messages across, organising campaigns, instigating social change, coordinating refugee relief efforts, and much, much more.
+In some respects, Facebook has been a great platform – for getting messages across, organising campaigns, instigating social change, coordinating refugee relief efforts, and much, much more.
 It has become woven into the fabric of everyday life for so many with our entire roster of friends and family there.
 So how could we leave?
 How could we break what has become an addiction habit for so many?

 In the wake of the Facebook / Cambridge Analytica debacle, it’s become clear that the model of social media as an advertising platform is unsustainable, built as it is on monetising data.
 The past week has exposed it as a key pillar in surveillance capitalism geared towards shareholder profit.

 The Frankenstein syndrome has come home to roost.
 Facebook was surely not fully aware of the monster it had created, a free model that placed at its heart the fact that those users who celebrate its free status are the ones whose personal information, preferences, gripes, confessions and passions are used as equity in the context of a huge advertising corporation.

 Allowing the harvesting of personal data for commercial purposes left many uncomfortable and Facebook’s complacency in handling this left it wide open to exploitation by rogue elements leading, as we have now seen, to a shockingly sinister impact on global politics.

 The impact and implications of us choosing a digital advertising platform as our presumed safe space in which to spill all our most intimate thoughts, hopes, fears and passions are only now being realised.
 It creates a forum in which the owners of a gigantic operation rule the social media world (arguably the world) for their own ends and for shareholder profit.